 Missouri 2021 Bicentennial

-August 10, 2021, will mark the 200th anniversary of Missouri’s entry as the 24th state to enter the United States.
+August 10, 2021, marked the 200th anniversary of Missouri’s entry as the 24th state to enter the United States.
 SHSMO was designated by the Missouri General Assembly as the state's planning agent for the Missouri 2021 Bicentennial commemorating 200 years of statehood.
+Many of the projects created for the bicentennial are available to view at digital.shsmo.org

-Please keep in mind these helpful tips when writing about the State Historical Society of Missouri.
+Please keep in mind these helpful tips when writing or speaking about the State Historical Society of Missouri.

 - Do use the full name of the organization: The State Historical Society of Missouri.